igors96/PokerHand/README.md

     <td>If have a tie, goes to the highest denomination of the 4 remaining cards and so on until break the tie.
 It's possible to have a draw if ties in all comparisons.</td>
   </tr>
 </table>

-### Royal Flush or Royal Straight Flush: is the major hand rank that can be appear in a poker hand, but its probability of appearance is 0.000154%.
-The sequence is: A, K, Q, J, 10, all of the same suit.
-There's no possibility to have a tiebreaker in this case.

-### Straight Flush: is the second main hand rank.
-Its probability of appearance is 0.00139%.
-It happens when there are five cards in denomination sequence, which the high value is from 6 to K(13) and in the same suit.
-The tiebreaker is by the high value of the sequence.

-### Four of a kind: is the third in the list of hand ranks.
-Its probability of appearance is 0.02401%.
-Happens when there are four cards of the same denomination.
-The tiebreaker is by the high value of the four of a kind.

-### Full house: is the fourth in the list of hand ranks.
-Its probability of appearance is 0.1441%.
-It's described when there are three cards of the same denomination and two of another denomination.
-The tiebreaker consists in analyzing the high value of the three of a kind in the hand.

-### Flush: is the fifth in the list of hand ranks.
-Its probability of appearance is 0.1965%.
-Happens when there are five cards of the same suit, but not in denomination sequence.
-The tiebreaker is the high value of the card, and goes like that until break the tie.
-It's possible to have a draw if ties in all comparisons.

-### Straight: is the sixth in the list of hand ranks.
-Its probability of appearance is 0.3925%.
-It happens when there are five cards in denomination sequence, not necessarily in the same suit.
-The tiebreaker is by the high value of the sequence.

-### Three of a kind: is the seventh in the list of hand ranks.
-Its probability of appearance is 2.1128%.
-Happens when there are three cards of the same denomination.
-The tiebreaker consists in analyzing the high value of the three of a kind.

-### Two pair: is the eighth in the list of hand ranks.
-Its probability of appearance is 4.7539%.
-Happens when there are two cards of the same denomination and two cards of another denomination.
-The tiebreaker consists in analyzing the high value of the two pairs, one by one.
-If doesn't break the tie, the comparison goes to the remaining card denomination by the high value.
-It's possible to have a draw if ties in all comparisons.

-### One pair: is the ninth in the list of hand ranks.
-Its probability of appearance is 42.2569%.
-Happens when there are two cards of the same denomination.
-The tiebreaker consists in analyzing the high value of the one pair.
-If doesn't break the tie, the comparison goes to the 3 remaining cards denomination by the high value, until have a winner.
-It's possible to have a draw if ties in all comparisons.

-### High card: is the last in the list of hand ranks.
-Its probability of appearance is 50.1177%.
-Happens when there aren't any of the another 9 hand ranks.
-The card with the highest denomination is considered.
-If have a tie, goes to the highest denomination of the 4 remaining cards and so on until break the tie.
-It's possible to have a draw if ties in all comparisons.